For learners who are interested in the Child and Family Leadership training, the Certificate can be taken with the following course options:

-Each of these four courses are NZQA approved and can contribute towards an approved NZQA qualification by continuing your study (for example, NZ Diploma in Christian Studies, Bachelor of Applied Theology, Graduate Diploma of Applied Theology) or you can stop at the four and gain the Carey Certificate in Christian Studies (non NZQA Accredited qualification).
+The total courses can build into a higher NZQA approved qualification (for example, NZ Diploma in Christian Studies, Bachelor of Applied Theology, Graduate Diploma of Applied Theology) or you can stop at the four and gain the New Zealand Certificate in Christian Studies.

-The two Reflective Field Education courses are based on the reading-action-reflection model of internship.
+The Reflective Field Education course is based on the reading-action-reflection model of internship.
 This strives for a mutual enrichment of study and ministry to shape imaginative servants who will embody redemptive Christian leadership in their communities.

 Formational components of the Field Education include: